tojkuv/the-rust-book/generic-types-traits-lifetimes/README.md

 values.
 ```

 The outer scope declares a variable named `r` with no initial value, and the inner scope declares a variable named `x` with the initial value of 5.
 Inside the inner scope, we attempt to set the value of `r` as a reference to `x`.
 Then the inner scope ends, and we attempt to print the value in `r`.
-This code won't compile because the value `r` is referring to has gone out of scope before we try to use it.
+This code won'_t compile because the value `r` is referring to has gone out of scope before we try to use it.
 Here is the error message:

 ```rust
 $ cargo run